-For security, safety and health reasons, our Board adopted a policy requiring our Executive Chairman and CEO to use private aircraft for business air travel to the maximum extent possible.
-As part of this policy, on May 12, 2010, we entered into an aircraft dry lease agreement with the owners of a Hawker 800XP aircraft (the "Initial Aircraft"), which was set to renew on an annual basis.
-Mr. Altman had indirectly owned a 50% interest in the Initial Aircraft.
-From January 1 to May 11, 2011, Evercore paid \$115,000 under the lease for the Initial Aircraft.
-Evercore did not renew the lease for the Initial Aircraft, and on May 6, 2011 we entered into an aircraft dry lease agreement with an unaffiliated party for another aircraft (the "Current Aircraft").
+For security, safety and health reasons, our Board adopted a policy requiring our Executive Chairman and CEO to use a private aircraft for business air travel.
+As part of this policy, we entered into an aircraft dry lease agreement with an unaffiliated party (the "Aircraft").

-While the primary use of the Initial Aircraft was, and the primary use of the Current Aircraft is, for business purposes, because of the benefit afforded to the Company in terms of security and productivity while traveling for personal reasons, the Company entered into timesharing agreements with Messrs.
-Altman and Schlosstein to allow these individuals to lease the Initial Aircraft and the Current Aircraft for personal use.
+While the primary use of the Aircraft is for business purposes, because of the benefit afforded to the Company in terms of security and productivity while traveling for personal reasons, the Company entered into timesharing agreements with Messrs.
+Altman and Schlosstein to allow these individuals to lease the Aircraft for personal use.
 Under such timesharing agreements, Messrs.
 Altman and Schlosstein must reimburse the Company for the maximum amount of reimbursement allowed by applicable Federal Aviation Administration rules (this reimbursement amount includes enumerated direct costs such as fuel, crew travel expenses, landing fees, flight planning, and an additional amount equal to 100% of fuel costs).
+For 2012, Messrs.
+Altman and Schlosstein reimbursed Evercore \$435,000 and \$250,000, respectively, for their personal use of the Aircraft.
 In addition, our Executive Chairman or CEO may invite family members or guests on a business flight without charge to him for these additional passengers, and, on limited occasions, we have allowed a business-related flight to land at an airport other than its destination to drop off or pick up a passenger for personal convenience without such change in destination being treated as an incremental cost.

 The Company calculated the aggregate incremental cost to the Company for Messrs.
-Altman's and Schlosstein's personal use by calculating the direct costs associated with personal flights (including, but not limited to, fuel, crew travel expenses, landing fees, flight planning, and hourly engine and parts maintenance program charges, as well as similar changes associated with "deadhead" or positioning flights in connection with personal flights).
+Altman's and Schlosstein's personal use of the Aircraft in 2012 by calculating the direct costs associated with personal flights (including, but not limited to, fuel, crew travel expenses, landing fees, flight planning, and hourly engine and parts maintenance program charges, as well as similar changes associated with "deadhead" or positioning flights in connection with personal flights).
 From this, it deducted the amount reimbursed by Messrs.
 Altman and Schlosstein under the timesharing arrangements.
-Excluded from the calculation of aggregate incremental costs are (i) fixed costs, which do not change based on usage, including but not limited to lease payments, management fees, insurance; and (ii) carriage of family members or guests on a business flight by the executive (since the carriage of such additional person is a benefit to the executive but does not add appreciably to the costs to the company for such flight).
+Excluded from the calculation of aggregate incremental costs are (i) fixed costs, which do not change based on usage, including, but not limited to, lease payments, management fees, insurance; and (ii) carriage of family members or guests on a business flight by the executive (since the carriage of such additional person is a benefit to the executive but does not add appreciably to the costs to the Company for such flight).
 Based on this methodology, the amount reimbursed by each of Messrs.
-Altman and Schlosstein exceeded the aggregate incremental costs associated with their personal use of the Initial Aircraft and the Current Aircraft.
+Altman and Schlosstein exceeded the aggregate incremental costs associated with their personal use of the Aircraft.